mito753/CTF/2021/COMPFEST_CTF_2021/Pwn_Shop_Manager/README.md

 0x604300:	0x0000000000000000	0x0000000000000021
 ```

-Furthermore, if I execute the `Add` function, I can put the address of the unsorted bin chunk in the 2nd chunk, so you can leak the libc address with the `List` function.
+Furthermore, if I execute the `Add` function, I can put the address of the unsorted bin chunk in the 2nd chunk, so I can leak the libc address with the `List` function.
 ```
     'Name: `G`\n'
     'Price: 140737351834784\n'      =>  0x00007ffff7dcdca0
 ```

-Now that you have chunk overhauled, you can put `__free_hook` into tcache using the `Add`, `Delete` and `Edit` features shown below.
+Now that I have chunk overhauled, I can put `__free_hook` into tcache using the `Add`, `Delete` and `Edit` features shown below.
 ```
 # tcache poisoning
 Add("c", 3)